SteveMacenski/Planet-Labs--Coding-Exam/README.md

 8. Have fun :-) overall, it was a nice afternoon project, would recommend.

+NOTE: Dictionary I used has words missing from sample output so sample output.png has different results

 MIT License and all, feel free to use for all of your word-manipulating needs.
 Throw me a line if you think of something cool to use this for, I would love to hear about it.